Being a San Bernardino immigration lawyer, I was recently asked by a local church to participate at a public forum on immigration issues.

 “The Catholic Church is for the reformation of the immigration laws so that we do not have illegal immigration,” explains Gerald R. Barnes, a leader of the Catholic Church’s Justice For Immigrants Campaign.
 “We are not encouraging people in any way to break the law.
 We want to change the law.”

-As a green card and naturalization attorney, I face similar criticisms.
+As a family unity immigration attorney, I face similar criticisms.

 At the end of my forum presentation, news reporters asked me, “Doesn’t your position support breaking the law?”

 “In law,” I explained, “there is a difference between legitimacy and legality.”